Michael Tonkin: Arizona Diamondbacks

 On August 18, 2019, Tonkin's contract was purchased by the Arizona Diamondbacks organization and he was assigned to the Triple-A Reno Aces.
 Tonkin finished the year with Reno, logging a 7.71 ERA in 5 games.
-Tonkin did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 On May 22, 2020, Tonkin was released by Arizona.

 Long Island Ducks (second stint)

-On March 31, 2021, Tonkin signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
-Operating as a closer, Tonkin earned 9 saves and posted a league-leading 0.53 ERA over 17 innings pitched.
+On March 31, 2021, Tonkin again signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+As a closer, Tonkin earned 9 saves and posted a league-leading 0.53 ERA over 17 innings pitched.

 Toros de Tijuana

 On July 13, 2021, Tonkin's contract was purchased by the Toros de Tijuana of the Mexican League.

 Atlanta Braves

 On January 11, 2022, Tonkin signed a minor league contract with the Atlanta Braves.
-He had his contract selected following the 2022 season.
+He made 47 relief appearances for the Triple–A Gwinnett Stripers, logging a 3.17 ERA with 73 strikeouts and 16 saves in 48 1/3 innings pitched.
+On November 10, Tonkin's contract was selected to the 40-man roster.

+Pitching in relief of Kyle Wright on April 11, 2023, Tonkin earned his first major league victory since 2016.
+On June 15, Tonkin threw 3 1/3 innings in relief of AJ Smith-Shawver, earning his first career save.
+He was non-tendered and became a free agent on November 17.